David Ward King: Family and early life

-Of all the descendants of the first David King, his creative and industrious grandson, David Ward King undoubtedly did the most to live up to the spirit and the letter of Rev. Gotwald's heartfelt counsel.
+Of all the descendants of the first David King, his grandson, David Ward King undoubtedly did the most to live up to the spirit and the letter of Rev. Gotwald's counsel.

 David Ward King was born on October 27, 1857, in Springfield, Ohio.
 His father was real estate developer, investor and Springfield Fire Chief, Robert Quigley King.
 His mother was Harriet Danforth King.
 As mentioned, Robert Quigley King, was born in Tarlton, Ohio, and was the first child of Almena and David King to survive.

 Robert Quigley King came to a largely undeveloped Springfield at age nine in 1840, with his sister, Mary Elizabeth, age three and his brother, David Jr. age one.
 He attended the early Springfield schools.
 He later recalled hunting for squirrels in a woods that later became the train station (now demolished) and what would be close to the location of the present Clark County Library.
 His father died when he was eighteen.
 Nonetheless, his mother was able to send him and, as they arrived at college age, his brothers to Wittenberg College.
 At one time, she had them all in college at the same time—and Almena could afford that.
 When Robert Quigley King first started at Wittenberg, it held classes in the lecture room of the First Lutheran Church.
 However, while he was a student, Wittenberg moved to what is now the western part of its present-day campus.
 He was in the first class to graduate from Wittenberg.
 The history of early Springfield mentions how much he liked to hunt, especially in the woods that later became today's Snyder Park, which would have been just down Buck Creek from his childhood home at the King Homestead.

 Ward's brother Dr. Thomas Danforth King, M.D.